sewonist/distribusi/README.md

 ## Release It

-You'll need a [PyPi](https://pypi.org/) account and be added as a maintainer.
+You'll need a [PyPi](https://pypi.org/) account and to be added as a maintainer.

 ```
 $ make publish